gofynd/fdk-client-swift/documentation/platform/THEME.md

-Remove a theme from the platform.
+This endpoint is used to delete a theme from the specified company and application.

 *Returned Response:*